 The outbreak of the coronavirus caused the Ohio Safety Congress (OSC) to cancel its annual event in March at the “last minute,” but they were able to deliver a first-ever online conference right on schedule.
-The reason, whether through luck or planning, was that it had already decided to run an online event concurrently with its live conference with the help of Digitell, Inc. months before.
+The reason, whether through luck or planning, was that it had already decided to run a virtual event concurrently with its live conference with the help of Digitell, Inc. months before.

 Digitell helped organizers during the OSC 2020 online conference record speakers who looked out towards empty rooms at the Greater Columbus Convention Center.